object-oriented-python/object-oriented-programming/doc/source/exercises.rst

 :numref:`Appendix %s <git>`.

-If you are using this book as a part of a course where the instructor provides assignments for the exercises (for example through Classroom 50 or GitHub Classroom), you should not use the links here but rather use the assignment links provided by your instructor.
+If you are using this book as a part of a course where the instructor provides assignments for the exercises (for example through Classroom 50), you should not use the links here but rather use the assignment links provided by your instructor.
 Students taking Principles of Programming at Imperial College London will find their assignments on `Classroom 50
 <https://classroom50.org/Imperial-MATH50009>`__.